You can make a contribution by giving just one or hundreds of hours of your time enhancing this community jewel.

 |The Trillium Store at the Garden is our new front porch, welcoming visitors, selling a variety of garden inspired gifts and providing information about BBGS membership, educational programs and events.
 If you enjoy working with the public, consider volunteering at The Trillium Store.
 No experience is necessry!
 We provide all the training.
 New to our volunteer program?
 Contact us now

 Current volunteers, let us know your interest via our volgistics website, or send an email to our volunteer coordinator and indicate your desire.

-We are going through some big changes here at the Garden with the opening of our beautiful new education/visitor center very soon!
+We are going through some big changes here at the Garden with the opening of our beautiful new education/visitor center!
 This year, 2014 we may not be able to accomodate new volunteers to help create lights, but please help us by submitting your application now.

 We will, however, still welcome volunteers during light installation in the month of November, during the actual show, and during the take-down process.
 You must be 16 or older to participate.
 Volunteers receive one free pass, good for any evening, for each evening that they work during the show.